-The paleo diet can be a good hack for the gym rat for a couple of reasons.
-The paleo diet does give you an excellent nutritional foundation with its heavy emphasis on meats and veggies.
+This diet can be a good hack for the gym rat for a couple of reasons.
+This diet does give you an excellent nutritional foundation with its heavy emphasis on meats and veggies.
 Steadily feeding yourself meats and veggies will give your the protein you need for building lean muscle comes naturally.

 Must Have Energy

 One of the main contentions for any gym rat is having to cut carbs while on the paleo diet.
-Many people who love hitting the weights rely on high carb foods such as bread and pasta.
+Anybody who loves hitting the weights relies on high carb foods such as bread and pasta.
 The thought process is that these foods are converted to energy fast.